 - Suspension & Steering

-In the Brakes course, learn all about the various braking systems, along with hydraulic systems, power brake boosters, parking brake systems, and ABS systems.
-This course will prepare you for the ASE Brakes exam.
+In our brakes course, students will learn more about various braking systems, along with hydraulic systems, power brake boosters, and parking brake systems.
+They will also study ABS theory and learn how to repair and diagnose ABS systems.
+This course helps get students better prepared for the ASE Brakes exam.

 - Introduction to diesel engine operation